 Find a stable ladder

-In order to reach the gutters, you’ll need a sturdy ladder.
+To reach the gutters, you’ll need a sturdy ladder.
 Ensure the ladder of your choice is placed on a stable and level surface, and if you do need to lean it against the guttering, place a short piece of timber within the gutter to add reinforcement.
 If using an extension ladder, you can buy clips or stabilisers to add stability to the ladder without damaging the gutter.

 Wear protective gloves